 - Keep your options open by choosing at least one Maths/science subject and one English/humanities subject at A Levels. - Where possible, choose at least two facilitating subjects.
-The facilitating subjects BVIS offer are: Maths, English Literature, History, Geography, Physics, Chemist and biology.
+The facilitating subjects BVIS offer are: Maths, English Literature, History, Geography, Physics, Chemistry and Biology.
 Economics can also be a good alternative to these.

-A few things to watch:
+A few things to be aware of:

 - To apply to university, you should have 5 IGCSE passes at grade C or above, including Maths and English (1st or 2nd language) as well as your AS and A Levels. - The number of A levels you will need to take depends on your academic ability and the country you intend to study in.
-Please speak to Mr Curran, Mr Reid or Mr Lowry for individual advice. - In future, most Australian Universities will require at least AS and possibly A Levels maths.
-If you are thinking of applying to Australia, you should take maths. - Most business studies courses in the UK/Europe/Canada/Australia require A Levels maths. - RMIT in Ho Chi Minh City require a C grade in AS Levels maths and a C grade in 1st Language/ B grade 2nd Language English IGCSE.
-So you need to take AS Levels maths. - If you want to study science at university you may need to do maths and additional maths.
-Please talk to Mr Curran about this.
+Please speak to our Head of Sixth form or University and Careers Guidance Counsellor for individual advice. - In future, most Australian Universities will require at least AS and possibly A Level maths.
+If you are thinking of applying to Australia, you should take maths. - Most business studies courses in the UK/Europe/Canada/Australia require A Levels maths. - RMIT in Ho Chi Minh City require a C grade in AS Levels maths and a C grade in 1st Language/B grade 2nd Language English IGCSE. - If you want to study science at university you may need to do maths and additional maths.
+Please talk to our University and Careers Guidance Counsellor about this.

-If you or your parents are unsure about subject choices and how they will affect your university applications, you must talk to Mr Curran as soon as possible.
-He is there to help.
+If you or your parents are unsure about subject choices and how they will affect your university applications, you must talk to University and Careers Guidance Counsellor as soon as possible.